davaya/jadn2/docs/im-summary.md

 Latitude = Number [-90.0, 90.0]
 Longitude = Number (-180.0, 180.0]
 ```
 where **Record** and **Number** are datatypes built into an IM language.
-Record is a group of values and
+Record is a collection of values
-Number is an atomic value, each with semantics defined by the IM language and the designer's model.
+and Number is an atomic value, with semantics defined by the IM language and the designer's model.
 The Coordinate data type specifies what values a variable of type Coordinate may have, but not how it
 is implemented or what operations, such as computing the distance between two Coordinates, it supports.